Why is Teamwork Important?

 Why is teamwork important?
 Well it’s one thing to create a team, but quite another to create teamwork.

 Just as it’s one thing to join a team, but quite another to perform as a team member.
 To put it simply, teams don’t work without teamwork.
+On this page you’ll find 8 good reasons why teamwork is important.

 This means a sense of unity, of enthusiasm for common interests and responsibilities, as developed among a group of persons closely associated in a task, cause, enterprise, etc.